amalpillai05/amalpillai05/README.md

 👋 **Hi there!
 I'm Amal Uday Pillai**

 🔍 **About Me**:
 I am a dedicated and detail-oriented Data Analyst with a passion for leveraging data to drive impactful insights and solutions.
-With a Bachelor's degree in Computer Science and hands-on experience in Python and C, I have honed my skills in various data analysis and machine learning projects.
+With a Bachelor's degree in Computer Science, I have honed my skills in various data analysis and machine learning projects.

 🚀 **Projects**:
 - **HR Data Analysis**: Developed insightful visualizations and predictive models to enhance HR decision-making.